-- The Bishops of Georgia have encouraged receiving the Eucharist in the hand.
-(The Precious Blood will not be distributed.)
+- The Bishops of Georgia have strongly encouraged receiving the Eucharist in the hand but receiving on the tongue will not be prohibited.
+The Precious Blood will not be distributed.

-- Use of personal hand sanitizer before Communion is strongly encouraged
+- The use of personal hand sanitizer before Communion is strongly encouraged.

 – Side section on Mary’s side (A) and Center section on Joseph’s side (C) will proceed.

 – Side section on Joseph’s side (D) and Center section on Mary’s side (B) will then proceed once the first two are completed.

 - Update: Now, the desired manner of receiving Holy Communion is for the communicant to pull down the mask just BEFORE facing the host so that it may be placed in the hand or on the tongue and consumed immediately.
 This is preferred vs. taking the sacred species in hand and then moving to the side to consume it.

 - Pews will be dismissed by the ushers in an orderly fashion after Mass starting in the rear of the church and then moving to the front.